dayseanm04/Hospital-Network-Design-Project/implementation-tasks/02-Routing/Configure-Default-Routes-for-Internet-Access.md

 route outside 0.0.0.0 0.0.0.0 69.45.12.1 1
 ```

-**Note:** These routes allow the firewall to forward internet-bound traffic through either ISP-facing interface.
+**Note:** This route will allow the firewall to forward internet-bound traffic to ISP1

 ## 🧪 Verification